Exploratorium Island and Science Circle sims in Second Life welcomed avatars for a viewing event of the total solar eclipse on March 8, 2016.

-You won’t see the 2016 total solar eclipse unless you’re somewhere between the blue lines on this map, a “path of totality” that’s less than 100 miles wide.
+The 2016 total solar eclipse was visible to people who were located between the blue lines on this map, a “path of totality” less than 100 miles wide.

-The eclipse will begin in the Indian Ocean at sunrise, 23:20 UTC, and travel east.
-After sweeping across the Indonesian islands of Sumatra, Borneo, and Sulawesi, it will head across mostly open ocean.
-The eclipse will end 5 hours, 15 minutes after it began, northeast of Hawaii.
+The eclipse began in the Indian Ocean at sunrise, 23:20 UTC, and traveled east.
+After sweeping across the Indonesian islands of Sumatra, Borneo, and Sulawesi, it headed across mostly open ocean.
+The eclipse ended 5 hours, 15 minutes after it began, northeast of Hawaii.

-The small atoll (coral island) of Woleai is perfectly situated to experience the longest time of totality—the spectacular minutes when the moon completely covers the sun’s face.
+The small atoll (coral island) of Woleai was perfectly situated to experience the longest time of totality—the spectacular minutes when the moon completely covered the sun’s face.

 This webcast was made possible through generous grants from NASA and the National Science Foundation.